 Because risk of lymphoma and leukemia is increased, a complete blood count with differential is usually done every 6 months.
 Acute changes in symptoms related to B-cell dysfunction require more in-depth evaluations.

-Treatment is prophylactic antibiotics and IV immune globulin to prevent recurrent bacterial infections, acyclovir to prevent severe herpes simplex virus infections, and platelet transfusions to treat hemorrhage.
+Treatment is prophylactic antibiotics and immune globulin to prevent recurrent bacterial infections, acyclovir to prevent severe herpes simplex virus infections, and platelet transfusions to treat hemorrhage.
 If thrombocytopenia is severe, splenectomy can be done, but it is usually avoided because it increases risk of septicemia.

 Without transplantation, most patients die by age 15; however, some patients survive into adulthood.